-- 1.2 Internal Audit delivery and reporting should be: - Outcome focussed ensuring the Council is better off - Linked to strategic priorities - Focussed on business critical services and processes - Identifying areas where failure places the organisation in jeopardy - Linked to financial and performance metrics - Responding to the key risks of the Council - 1.3 There needs to be a consistent and shared understanding of internal control and responsibilities.
-What are the internal controls, who is responsible for them, what are they actively doing to manage them and what measures are in place to hold people to account. - 1.4 Corporately 'Moving Norfolk Forward' provides council-wide priorities, and these have been developed into some clear outcomes and measures by officers and members.
+- Outcome focussed ensuring the Council is better off - Linked to corporate priorities - Focussed on business critical services and processes - Identifying areas where failure places the organisation in jeopardy - Linked to financial and performance metrics - Responding to the key risks of the Council - 1.3 There needs to be a consistent and shared understanding of internal control and responsibilities.
+What are the internal controls, who is responsible for them, what are they actively doing to manage them and what measures are in place to hold people to account. - 1.4 Corporately the new County Plan will provide council-wide priorities, and these are being developed into some clear outcomes and measures by officers and members.
 The Council has a lot of data, performance information and risk information that will enable it to manage performance and help define future service delivery.
-Internal Audit contributes to further developing a culture that means we can have open and challenging performance conversations throughout the organisation so that people are more aware of our priorities and targets and their responsibilities for delivering them - 1.5 Internal to the team the key strategic priorities are: - Complementary management of the Internal Audit, Risk Management, Anti-Fraud & Corruption and Whistleblowing functions - Implementing a protocol between External and Internal Audit - Recruitment and retention of appropriately qualified and experienced auditors - A successful independent review, by CIPFA, of the application of the PSIAS - 1.6 The success of this will be evidenced by: - Delivery of the outcomes that Internal Audit are aiming to improve - Clear objectives that describe what needs to be done and what success looks like - Clear accountability, with established and effective escalation of problems - A balanced set of performance indicators that measure the right things - Joined up information so we know where the key risks are, what assurances are already in place and can be relied upon, and how much work internal audit need to deliver to provide an annual audit opinion and what it will cost - Clear reporting so Members, staff and stakeholders are clear on how we are doing

-• An improved performance management culture, awareness, challenge and wider perception and understanding of performance
+Internal Audit contributes to further developing a culture that means we can have open and challenging performance conversations throughout the organisation so that people are more aware of our priorities and targets and their responsibilities for delivering them - 1.5 Internal to the team the key strategic priorities are: - Complementary management of the Internal Audit, Risk Management, Anti-Fraud & Corruption and Whistleblowing functions - Recruitment and retention of appropriately qualified and experienced auditors - Continuing to meet the requirements if the CIPFA Public Sector Internal Audit Standards - 1.6 The success of this will be evidenced by: - Delivery of the outcomes that Internal Audit are aiming to improve - Clear objectives that describe what needs to be done and what success looks like - Clear accountability, with established and effective escalation of problems - A balanced set of performance indicators that measure the right things - Joined up information so we know where the key risks are, what assurances are already in place and can be relied upon, and how much work internal audit need to deliver to provide an annual audit opinion and what it will cost - Clear reporting so Members, staff and stakeholders are clear on how we are doing - An improved performance management culture, awareness, challenge and wider perception and understanding of performance